-AdventureSmith Explorations’ Director of Sales & Operations, Justin Massoni, reviews his combination trip to the Galapagos Islands and Amazon River: a 5-day Northern Islands Sea Star Journey Galapagos Cruise and a 5-day Ecuador Amazon Adventure – Napo Wildlife Center.
+AdventureSmith Explorations’ Director of Sales & Operations, Justin Massoni, reviews his combination trip on a Galapagos Islands cruise and Amazon rainforest tour: a 5-day Northern Islands Sea Star Journey Galapagos Cruise and a 5-day Ecuador Amazon Adventure – Napo Wildlife Center.
 Learn why he thinks these two destinations are such a great match.

 Why Travel to the Galapagos & Amazon in One Trip

 Primates and penguins don’t make such strange bedfellows, after all.

 These two environments could hardly be more different: arid, sun-blasted volcanic islands scattered in an endless sea and the quintessential tropical rainforest, cloistered in the dappled light of the jungle canopy.
 Due to the peculiarities of climate and geography, both environments are host to uniquely riotous assemblages of Life.
 The Amazon Basin is known for its spectacularly high biodiversity (species being highly varied within a geographic area), likely the highest for any ecoregion on the planet.
 The Galapagos is known for its stunning level of endemism (species being unique to a geographic location).
 Consequently, both are synonymous with extraordinary wildlife observation.

 What else do these two starkly contrasting biomes have in common?
 You can find them both in the Republic of Ecuador—a country about the size of the U.S. state of Nevada (though to be fair, the Galapagos Islands lie about 600 miles off the coast).
 You can disembark your cruise in the Galapagos, fly to Quito for an overnight and be on the Napo River—one of the Amazon’s major tributaries—by mid-morning the next day.
 Turns out primates and penguins don’t make such strange bedfellows, after all.